ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

 ### Initialization of the upper groundwater zone water content
-To initialize the upper groudwater zone water content it is recommended to use the end state generated by the prerun. <br>
+To initialize the upper groundwater zone water content it is recommended to use the end state generated by the prerun. <br>

 ### Initialisation of the lower groundwater zone water content

 According to the steady-state approach, the condition in which *the lower groundwater zone storage is constant over time means that the in- and outflow terms balance each other out*.
-OS LISFLOOD approach for the computation of inflow, outflow, and storage variation is explained in the chapter [Groudwater](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/) of the [Model Documentation](https://ec-jrc.github.io/lisflood-model/).
+OS LISFLOOD approach for the computation of inflow, outflow, and storage variation is explained in the chapter [Groundwater](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/) of the [Model Documentation](https://ec-jrc.github.io/lisflood-model/).

 The prerun computes the average net inflow $LZavin$ over the simulation period.
 For this purpose, the prerun must include a sufficiently long simulation period (a few decades) to achieve representative $LZavin$ values.